tigoe/LightProjects/chromaticity.md

 ![Figure 3.
 The CIE1931 Chromaticity Diagram with Macadam ellipses](https://lightquality.blog/wp-content/uploads/2018/06/graphic-4.jpg)
 _Figure 3.
 The CIE1931 Chromaticity Diagram with Macadam Ellipses.
-Image from [lightquality blog](https://lightquality.blog/)_
+Image from [lightquality blog](https://lightquality.blog/).
+They have different areas depending on which region of the graph they are in._

 ![Figure 4.
 The CIE1976 Chromaticity Diagram with Macadam ellipses](https://lightquality.blog/wp-content/uploads/2018/06/graphic-2.jpg)
 _Figure 4.
 The CIE1976 Chromaticity Diagram with Macadam Ellipses.
-Image from [lightquality blog](https://lightquality.blog/)_
+Image from [lightquality blog](https://lightquality.blog/).
+Ellipses in different regions of the graph are closer to the same area (if not shape)._

 ## Color Gamuts